polarmobile/polar.paywall.publisher/README.md

 the parameters passed to the auth function.

 ### validate.py ###

+The validate function in this file is a handler used to attempt an authorization for a product using supplied session key.
+This API call is used periodically to validate that the session is still valid and the user should continue to be allowed to access protected resources.

 ### model.py ###

 In order to simplify the design of this sample, the state of the system is